OpenTournament/OpenTournament/README.md

 # Open Tournament

+## Important: If you cloned this repository prior to 2-Aug-20, please make sure you have git lfs installed and re-clone to a new location

 ## Overview

 The **Open Tournament Project** is a community-led effort to develop a new game that will recreate and expand upon the formula of Unreal Tournament, Quake, and other classic FPS games.